jluchman/domir/cran-comments.md

-## Minor version update: 1.1.0
+## Patch version update: 1.1.1

-This minor update has added a new S3 method the the primary `domir()` function that parses a list of formulas by RHS~LHS name pairs.
-This update has also begun an extensive code linting process to improve its readability and complexity.
+This patch update fixed a bug in the computation of a returned matrix when an infrequently used optional argument is non-`NULL` and added the *lme4* package to this package's list of suggested packages given its reference in documentation and a warning from CRAN checks.

+## CRAN check results

+    Check: Rd cross-references
+    Result: NOTE
+        Undeclared package ‘lme4’ in Rd xrefs
+    Flavor: r-devel-linux-x86_64-fedora-clang

+Comment: `lme4`has been added to this package's list of suggested packages.

 ## Test environments